 You are already enrolled for this event

 As much as 60% of all clothes become waste within a year of their production, and 40% of all produced clothes are not even sold nor used.
-By reusing, redesigning and buying healthy materials that lasts, we contribute to circular fashion.
+By reusing, redesigning, renting or buying healthy materials that lasts, we contribute to circular fashion.

-AT this event we have invited local entrepreneurs and designers working in the fashion business on sustainable premisses:
+At this event we have invited local and national entrepreneurs and designers working in the fashion business on sustainable premisses:

 ReLi:clothing rental.
 This is circular economy in practical daily life.

-This will be a social and informative evening for anyone interested in clothing.
+This will be a social and informative evening for anyone interested in art and design.
 Whether you are curious about being an entrepreneur, learning more about reuse or simply just seeing what is going on in the region.
 Your bonus is meeting many nice people in addition to our great speakers.